iotaledger/hornet/documentation/docs/getting_started/hornet_apt_repository.md

 sudo systemctl stop hornet
 ```

-:::info
+:::note

 Hornet uses an in-memory cache.
-In order to save all data to the underlying persistent storage, it is necessary to provide a grace period of at least 200 seconds while shutting it down.
+To save all data to the underlying persistent storage, a grace period of at least 200 seconds for shutting down is required.

 :::

-You can find more details on how to configure Hornet in the [post installation](../post_installation/post_installation.md) chapter.
+You can find more details on how to configure Hornet in the [post installation](https://wiki.iota.org/hornet/post_installation) article.

 # Pre-built Binaries
 There are several pre-built binaries of Hornet for major platforms available including some default configuration JSON files.

-:::info
+:::note

-We consider this as an advanced installation method for production use as you will have to prepare a system environment in order to run the executable as a service (in daemon mode), using `systemd` or `supervisord`.
+All installation methods mentioned in this article from this point should be considered advanced for production use as you will have to prepare a system environment to run the executable as a service (in daemon mode), using `systemd` or `supervisord`.

 :::

 1. Download the latest release compiled for your system from [GitHub release assets](https://github.com/gohornet/hornet/releases):